dani-santos-code/image_uploader_api/README.md

 ## API Endpoints

-Please refer to the [Endpoints doc]("./../ENDPOINTS.MD") to get a more detailed description of endpoints and what they return
+Please refer to the [Endpoints doc]("https://github.com/dani-santos-code/image_uploader_api/blob/master/ENDPOINTS.MD")to get a more detailed description of endpoints and what they return

 ```
 POST /api/v1/users